 In a struggle to give shape to learning processes, Mulugeta and his colleagues were far ahead of many of us working in development cooperation.
 These are voices from the past that are worth reconsidering and put to use today counting on the possibilities of tomorrow.

-By Mulugeta Dejenu
+Guest blog by Mulugeta Dejenu

 Capacity needs have systemic roots and are not isolated or standalone problems but rather interconnected parts reinforcing each other.
 This implies that capacity needs are interconnected and have to be addressed from a systemic point of view and not unilaterally based on a “wish list” of donors.
 How do we do that?
 What capacity is lacking?
 What are its systemic roots?
 How can effective learning being enhanced?
 How can we stimulate effective learning?
 These important questions will lead us to the basic philosophy of human learning.